Ways to promote a positive mindset if you lost your job during the COVID-19 pandemic

 5. Clear your mind.

-"At the moment, we're all glued to the news.
-And, if you've recently lost your job, it can be even harder to switch off from what's happening out there."
+"If you've recently lost your job, it can be even harder to switch off from what's happening in the world right now, particularly in terms of the economy and job market."

-But turning off the TV and not thinking about the pandemic can be a great way to alleviate anxiety.
-"In my household we have what's called a 'coronavirus time-out' - which any one of us can call - and it means that we just don't talk about it for an hour," Dr Blashki says.
+But turning off the TV and not thinking about the global pandemic and the ongoing impact it’s having on employment can be a great way to alleviate anxiety.
+"In my household we have what's called a 'news time-out' - which any one of us can call - and it means that we just don't talk about.

 He also recommends participating in mindfulness, a psychological process that helps quieten anxious thoughts.
 "Mindfulness is a haven from the ongoing racing thoughts and worry.
 By practising it, you learn to slow down your thoughts and focus on the here and now."